Mapping dark matter on the celestial sphere with weak gravitational lensing: Introduction

 In general mass-mapping techniques for weak lensing consider a small field-of-view of the celestial sphere, which is approximated by a tangent plane.
 The mass-mapping formalism is then developed in a planar setting, where a planar two-dimensional Fourier transform is adopted.
 Such an assumption will not be appropriate for forthcoming surveys, which will observe significant fractions of the celestial sphere, such as the Kilo Degree Survey (KiDS\footnote{\url{http://kids.strw.leidenuniv.nl}}; \citealt{de_jong:2013}), the Dark Energy Survey (DES\footnote{\url{http://www.darkenergysurvey.org}}; \citealt{flaugher:2015}), Euclid\footnote{\url{http://euclid-ec.org}} \citep{laureijs:2011}, the Large Synoptic Survey Telescope (LSST\footnote{\url{https://www.lsst.org}}; \citealt{lsst:2009}), and the Wide Field Infrared Survey Telescope (WFIRST\footnote{\url{https://wfirst.gsfc.nasa.gov}}; \citealt{spergel:2015}). \fig{\ref{fig:sky_coverage}} illustrates the approximate sky coverage for DES SV data, DES full data, and Euclid observations, from which it is apparent that planar approximations will become increasingly inaccurate as sky coverage areas grow over time.
 Existing mass-mapping techniques that are based on planar approximations therefore cannot be directly applied to forthcoming observations.

-In this article we extend the Kaiser-Squires technique for recovering mass-maps to the spherical setting.
-We compare the resulting spherical Kaiser-Squires formalism with the planar case, considering several different spherical projections.
-Spherical mass-mapping techniques have also been considered by \citet{pichon:2010}, where a \emph{maximum a posteriori} (MAP) estimator was presented.
+In this article we consider the Kaiser-Squires approach for recovering mass-maps defined on the full celestial sphere.
+While the harmonic space expressions in the spherical setting relating the observed shear field to the convergence field, via the lensing potential, have been presented already \citep[\eg][]{taylor:2001,castro:2005,pichon:2010}, to the best of our knowledge naive Fourier inversion on the celesital sphere (\ie\ spherical Kaiser-Squires) has not been considered previously.
+We compare the spherical Kaiser-Squires formalism with the planar case, considering several different spherical projections.\footnote{An alternative to recovering mass-maps directly on the sphere is to tile the celestial sphere and perform mass-mapping on planar patches, as considered for the lensing of the cosmic microwave background by \citet{plaszczynski:2012}.
+An extension of this work to galaxy lensing, when shear is observed, would be of great interest.} Spherical mass-mapping techniques have also been considered by \citet{pichon:2010}, where a \emph{maximum a posteriori} (MAP) estimator was presented.
+In addition, the authors consider using a Wiener filter to denoise the shear in advance of attempting to recover convergence maps.
 However, as far as we are aware these techniques have not been applied to observational data.
 The spherical Kaiser-Squires technique that we present here is a first step towards more sophisticated spherical mass-mapping techniques that will be the focus of future work.
 In practice only partial-fields defined on the celestial sphere are observed.
 The Kaiser-Squires estimator suffers due to leakage induced by the masking of the observed region (it is well-known that the decomposition of a spin field into scalar and pseudo-scalar components, and consequently mass-mapping, is not unique on a manifold with boundary; \citealt{bunn:2003}).
 Pure mode estimators on the celestial sphere can be developed to remove this leakage \citep[\eg][]{leistedt:ebsep}.
 Furthermore, the impact of noise can be mitigated by the use of regularisation methods adapted to the spherical setting \citep[\eg][]{wallis:s2_recon}.